hilton/hilton.github.com/blog/_posts/2026-08-25-mackerel-curry.md

 ![After adding tinned mackerel, tinned tomato, and tinned lentils](mackerel-curry-tomato.webp)

-1. If you prefer soft courgette, add them with the mackerel, chopped tomatoes, and lentils (photo, above-centre).
+1. If you prefer soft courgette, add them with the mackerel, chopped tomatoes, and lentils (photo, above).
 2. For extra flavour, roast the cubed courgette in the oven while baking something else, deglaze the oven dish with boiling water, and add to the curry.
 3. Use aubergine instead of courgette.
-4. Serve with steamed spinach or stir-fried (tenderstem) broccoli, instead of adding courgette.
+4. Serve with steamed spinach or stir-fried (tenderstem) broccoli, instead of courgette.
 5. Serve with minimally-cooked frozen broccoli, instead of courgette, to minimise shopping for fresh ingredients.
-6. Use a different curry powder, or add extra turmeric (photo, above-left).
+6. Use a different curry powder, or add extra turmeric (photo, above, under _Tips_).